MCT-master/mct-master.github.io/_posts/2019-04-19-The_Sound_of_Traffic.md

 <figcaption>Audio 1: Prototype-1, Sonification of Buses & Coaches in the three regions</figcaption>
 </figure>

 We chose to work with JavaScript to create our first prototype.
 The number of buses in each particular region was directly mapped into a frequency of an oscillator by using the “map ()” method in P5.js.
 Figure 3 below gives an overview of the mapping method.
-Here, the range of number of buses (minimum to maximum) is mapped to the corresponding range of frequency (minimum to maximum) for each region and so on.
+Here, for example, the minimum number of bus in a region is mapped to the minimum range of frequency and the maximum number of bus in a region is mapped to the maximum range of frequency and so on.

 <figure>
 <img src="/assets/img/cj/mapping_proto1.JPG" width = "100%" align="center" />